mobsites/Cosmos.Identity/README.md

 ## Design and Development

-The open-source [Microsoft.AspNetCore.Identity.EntityFrameworkCore](https://github.com/aspnet/AspNetCore/tree/master/src/Identity/EntityFrameworkCore/src) library was used as the principal guide in design and development.
-As such, Cosmos Identity supports the same identity use cases and features that the default `Microsoft.AspNetCore.Identity.EntityFrameworkCore` library does out of the box.
+The open-source [Microsoft.AspNetCore.Identity](https://github.com/aspnet/AspNetCore/tree/master/src/Identity) library and its [Microsoft.AspNetCore.Identity.EntityFrameworkCore](https://github.com/aspnet/AspNetCore/tree/master/src/Identity/EntityFrameworkCore/src) implementation were used as the principal guide in design and development.
+As such, Cosmos Identity supports the same identity use cases and features that the default `Microsoft.AspNetCore.Identity.EntityFrameworkCore` implementation does out of the box.

 Also considered during development were two third party Cosmos-based solutions:

 * Bernhard Koenig's [AspNetCore.Identity.DocumentDb](https://github.com/codekoenig/AspNetCore.Identity.DocumentDb), which uses the older `Microsoft.Azure.DocumentDB.Core` SDK.

 * f14shm4n's [AspNetCore.Identity.DocumentDb](https://github.com/f14shm4n/AspNetCore.Identity.DocumentDb), which uses the newer .Net Standard 2.0 based one.

+Last but not least, the [samples](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples) from the [.NET SDK for Azure Cosmos DB](https://github.com/Azure/azure-cosmos-dotnet-v3) were perused for learning how best to use the new SDK.

 ## Getting Started